 Figure 12.
 Job offer detail view

-In the detailed view, the different fields of an occupational profile are shown: (1) description, (2) EQF level, (3) knowledge, (4) skills, (5) transversal skills, and (6) a set of specific information required for a job offerlocation.
-The distribution of concepts from different areas of knowledge contained in the BoK is presented with progress bars (7).
+In the detailed view, the different fields of an occupational profile are shown: (1) description, (2) EQF level, (3) knowledge required (BoK annotations), (4) skills required (BoK annotations), (5) transversal skills required, and (6) a set of specific information required for a job offer, including datasets and tools which are required to perform the task, and other information such as the location of the offer, salary range, etc. The distribution of concepts from different areas of knowledge contained in the BoK is presented with progress bars (7).

 Create or Edit a Job offer